 For example, the written plan must:

-- 1) list the chemicals present at the site; - 2) indicate who is responsible for the various aspects of the program in that facility; - 3) and where written materials will be made available to employees.
+- 1. List the chemicals present at the site; - 2.
+Indicate who is responsible for the various aspects of the program in that facility, and - 3.
+Where written materials will be made available to employees.